 - Developing innovative cyber techniques and prototypes across the spacecraft and ground enterprise level using our expansive laboratory capabilities and large demonstration portfolio

-The Space Safety Institute will offer access to cybersecurity implementation capabilities through CSS, including:
+The Space Safety Institute offers access to cybersecurity implementation capabilities through CAPS, including:

 - Gap analysis of space and ground architectures, identifying issues with:

 - Insider threat

 - Network design and segmentation